gmkung/decheem-docs/docs/belief_style_guide.rst

 Likewise, the same applies when 'and' is applied to the second part of the belief:

-**Clustered AND**
+**Clustered 'AND'**
   Situations in which **the cat is red** is **Never** a situation where **the cat is friendly, cute**.

 ...versus...

-**Independent AND**
+**Independent 'AND'**

   Situations in which **the cat is red** is **Never** a situation where **the cat is friendly** and **Never** a situation where **the cat is cute**.

 The first one implies that when a cat is red, it is not friendly *only when* it is also not cute, and not cute *only when* it is not friendly.

 If the cat is red and cute, it could still be either friendly or not friendly.

 The second one implies that when a cat is red, it will definitely be *neither* cute *nor* friendly.